arunpn/mortar-mongo-examples/README.md

-# Welcome to Mortar!
+# mortar-mongo-examples

-Mortar is a platform-as-a-service for Hadoop.
-With Mortar, you can run jobs on Hadoop using Apache Pig and Python without any special training.
-You create your project using the Mortar Development Framework, deploy code using the Git revision control system, and Mortar does the rest.
+[Mortar](http://www.mortardata.com/) is a platform-as-a-service for Hadoop.
+With Mortar, you can run jobs on Hadoop using Apache Pig, Python, and Java.

-# Getting Started

-For help getting started with Mortar, check out the [Mortar Help](http://help.mortardata.com/) site.
+This is a Mortar project to accompany the [Mortar Mongo Hadoop tutorial](http://help.mortardata.com/mongo_analytics_and_reporting_tutorial/introduction/how_to_use_hadoop_with_mongo).
+The tutorial and example code in this project will show you how to process Mongo data with Pig using Mortar and Hadoop.